Jump back to chapter selection.

 The kinetic energy can be expressed as

-Beside the particle density operator ρ^(r) also the current density operators can be expressed by field operators,
+Besides the particle density operator ρ^(r), also the current density operator can be expressed by field operators,

-and the spin density operator for spin- 1/2 Fermions (writing spin indices again),
+and the spin density operator for spin-1/2 fermions (writing spin indices explicitly),

 S^(r)=2ssΨ^s(r)σssΨ^s(r)